-Get to Know MMUA
+Get to Know Us

 The Minnesota Municipal Utilities Association (MMUA) is a nonprofit corporation formed in 1931.
-We serve hometown communities all over the upper Midwest, advocating for their needs, strengthening their operations, and empowering their leaders so that ratepayers receive reliable, affordable, and sustainable utility services.
+We serve hometown utility communities all over the upper Midwest, advocating for their needs, strengthening their operations, and empowering their leaders so that ratepayers receive reliable, affordable, and sustainable utility services.

 Since the 1990s, MMUA has delivered an ever-growing menu of critical programs for utilities, including -- among others -- government relations, job training and safety management programs, lineworker apprenticeship, technical schools and workshops delivered at our innovative training center, and leadership development.
 Our strategic planning services, publications, and educational events are available to utility professionals well beyond Minnesota.

-MMUA's visionTo be a nationally recognized leader in advocacy, bringing value to municipal utilities, and enhancing their position in the industry.
-MMUA's missionTo unify, support, and serve as a common voice for municipal utilities.
-MMUA's official documents |
+VisionTo be a nationally recognized leader in advocacy, bringing value to municipal utilities, and enhancing their position in the industry.
+MissionTo unify, support, and serve as a common voice for municipal utilities.
+Official Documents |

 Our History